andreamoro-git/andreamoro-git.github.io/_posts/1995-09-01-ando-et-al-savings-japan.md

 posttype: published
 type: article
 title: "Dynamics of demographic development and its impact on personal saving: case of Japan"
-author: "Ando, Albert and Andrea Moro and Cordoba, Juan Pablo and Garland, Gonzalo"
+author: "Ando, Albert and Andrea Moro and Juan Pablo Cordoba and Gonzalo Garland"
 shortauthor: "(with Albert Ando, Juan Pablo Cordoba, and Gonzalo Garland)"
 journal: "Ricerche Economiche"
 volume: "49"